 Around 5.7 is the second boulder field, near the Morainal Camping Zone.
 You'll see the small metal sign for the Morainal Camping Zone right before you enter the boulders.
 The trail disappears in a couple of spots that are easy to navigate in the daylight, however, even in the dark most people do just fine.
 Follow the path of least resistance.

 When you regain the trail, take the main path upward, along the right side of the Middle Teton Glacier.
-In early summer, it is best to avoid hiking through the snow as it could be very dangerous.
+In early summer, it is best to avoid running through the snow as it could be very dangerous.
 This summer trail should take you right up to a fixed rope section of the Lower Saddle's Headwall (around mile 6.3).
 This section can be scary for those who are not accustomed to exposure or using ropes.
 These ropes are very handy and are sometimes removed and replaced by rangers or guides.
 This section is a rockfall zone and you may want to wear helmets.
 You can contact the Jenny Lake

 Climbing Rangers before your trip to see if the fixed rope section is free of snow.

 After the fixed rope, there is about a quarter-mile to the Lower Saddle.
-As you approach the true saddle, you'll see a sign that informs hikers to stay off the fragile alpine tundra vegetation.
+As you approach the true saddle, you'll see a sign that informs runners to stay off the fragile alpine tundra vegetation.
 About 20 feet to the southeast of the sign and between two large boulders, you can find a hose that allows you to refill your water.
 This garden hose collects a flow of water from snowmelt drainage.
 Many people drink this water without filtration.

-If you need to use the bathroom, walk to the west side of the saddle to avoid contaminating the water source on the east side of the saddle.
+If you need to use the bathroom, run to the west side of the saddle to avoid contaminating the water source on the east side of the saddle.
 There is a fenced-in privacy area on the western side of the saddle, but it is not a functioning toilet.
 You must pack out any human waste.

 At the Lower Saddle, to the east, you can see the entirety of Garnet Canyon and Bradley Lake.
 To the west, you can see Alaska Basin and all of the Jedidiah Smith Wilderness.
 To the northeast is the Grand Teton.
 To the south is the Middle Teton.